DigitalVilla/Palace_Pizza/README.md

-# A Pizza Order Application Mock-up
+# Palace Pizza
-### Pure HTML & CSS Mock-Up Design
+### An experimental SASS mock-up of a pizza ordering system
-Proud of not using bootstrap or Jquery!
+#### Technologies
-The mock up is not fully implemented.
+SASS, HTML, SVG, CSS-Animations and No Bootstrap!
 #### Main Screen
 ![Screenshot](screenshot.png)